Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Magnetic-field corrections and spin Hall effect in neutrino transport

 \subsection{Calculation of the retarded self-energy}

-We shall begin with the calculation of $\bar{\Sigma}_{\rm L}$ for left-handed neutrinos.
-The neutrino self-energies in medium under a magnetic field were previously studied via different treatments and approximations in refs.~\cite{DOlivo:1989ued,Esposito:1995db,Elizalde:2000vz,Elizalde:2004mw}.
-For example, the lowest Landau level approximation for a strong and constant magnetic field is adopted in ref.~\cite{Elizalde:2004mw}.
-Here we consider a relatively weak magnetic field such that it is treated as a derivative expansion.
-From the weak interaction, ${\rm Re}(\Sigma^{{\rm r}\mu}_{\rm L })$ and $\Sigma^{\delta \mu}_{\rm L}$ are derived from the one-loop contributions shown in figure~\ref{fig:feynman}(a) and (b), respectively.
-In the following, let us focus on the contribution from (a) for electron neutrinos and compute $\Sigma^{\mu}_{\rm L}={\rm Tr}(\gamma^{\mu}P_{\rm R}\Sigma)/2$.
+We shall begin with the calculation of $\bar{\Sigma}_{\rm L}$ for left-handed electron neutrinos.
+The neutrino self-energies in medium without and with magnetic fields were previously studied in Refs.~\cite{Notzold:1987ik} and ~\cite{DOlivo:1989ued,Esposito:1995db,Elizalde:2000vz,Elizalde:2004mw}, respectively.
+For example, the lowest Landau level approximation for a strong and constant magnetic field is adopted in Ref.~\cite{Elizalde:2004mw}.
+Here, we adopt a different treatment and approximation from previous works and consider a relatively weak magnetic field such that it is treated as a derivative expansion in the Wigner function formalism.
+From the weak interaction, ${\rm Re}(\Sigma^{{\rm r}\mu}_{\rm L })$ and $\Sigma^{\delta \mu}_{\rm L}$ are derived from the one-loop contributions shown in Figs.~\ref{fig:feynman}(a) and \ref{fig:feynman}(b), respectively.
+In the following, let us first focus on the contribution from Fig.~\ref{fig:feynman}(a) and then the one from Fig.~\ref{fig:feynman}(b) in the electron background, and finally the one from Fig.~\ref{fig:feynman}(b) in the nucleon background.